jtcave/gridmii/README.md

 ### node server (WIP)

-A small server program is responsible for starting processes, controlling standard input/output, and
+A small server program running on each node is responsible for starting processes, relaying standard input/output, and reporting job status to the grid controller.

 ### grid controller (TODO)